-This pumpkin macaroni and cheese recipe was so good that we all had second helpings.
+This macaroni and cheese with pumpkin was so good that we all had second helpings.
 The flavor was very good.
 The texture was creamy, even though the pan went into the oven uncovered.
 The panko provided a nice crunch.

 Other than a couple minor tweaks for personal preference, this is a lovely recipe as written.

 Oh my.
 I’m not a fan of overly cheesy mac and cheese, but this pumpkin mac and cheese is fabulous.
 It’s rich but not heavy and the pumpkin and sage really give it a great depth of flavor.
 My sauce was a lovely, smooth consistency.
 The finished product was very creamy.
 It’s really rich.
 We served it as a side dish with smoked roasted chicken.